SunPj/java-pirate-2d-game-sover/README.md

 ### Motivation:

-We would like you to implement a solver for a simple 2D game to help a pirate to get to target destination collecting as much treasure as possible.
+We would like you to implement a solver for a simple 2D game to help a pirate to get to a target destination collecting as much treasure as possible.

 The inputs are:
  - 2 dimensional map